Saturday, Feb. 21(?), 1998:

 Storm damage to Ventura, Los Angeles Counties on just one day, Feb.
 23, was estimated at $20 million.
 For the period of Feb.
 9 to March 1, 1998, estimates exceeded $475 million statewide.
 By March 1, fifteen thousand people had filed with FEMA for federal disaster relief.

 Further reading: The California Winter of 1997-98, FEMA, 3-3-1998.

-About the photographer: Photojournalist Gary Thornhill chronicled the history of the Santa Clarita Valley as it unfolded in the 1970s, ‘80s and ‘90s.
-From car races in Saugus to fatal car crashes in Valencia; from topless beauty contests in Canyon Country to fires and floods in the various canyons; from city formation in 1987 to the Northridge earthquake in 1994 Thornhill’s photographs were published in The Los Angeles Times, The Newhall Signal, The Santa Clarita Valley Citizen newspaper, California Highway Patrolman magazine and elsewhere.
-He penned the occasional breaking news story for Signal and Citizen editors Scott and Ruth Newhall under the pseudonym of Victor Valencia, and he was the Santa Clarita Valley Sheriff Station’s very first volunteer and only the second in the entire LASD.
-Thornhill retained the rights to the images he created; in 2012, he donated his SCV photographs to two nonprofit organizations SCVTV and the Santa Clarita Valley Historical Society so that his work might continue to educate and inform the public.
+About the photographer: Photojournalist Gary Thornhill chronicled the history of the Santa Clarita Valley as it unfolded in the 1970s, '80s and '90s.
+From car races in Saugus to fatal car wrecks in Valencia; from topless beauty contests in Canyon Country to fires and floods in the various canyons; from city formation in 1987 to the Northridge earthquake in 1994 — Thornhill's photographs were published in The Los Angeles Times, The Newhall Signal, The Santa Clarita Valley Citizen newspaper, California Highway Patrolman magazine and elsewhere.
+He penned the occasional breaking news story for Signal and Citizen editors Scott and Ruth Newhall under the pseudonym of Victor Valencia, and he was the Santa Clarita Valley Sheriff Station's very first volunteer — and only the second in the entire LASD.
+Thornhill retained the rights to the images he created; in 2012, he donated his SCV photographs to two nonprofit organizations — SCVTV and the Santa Clarita Valley Historical Society — so that his work might continue to educate and inform the public.